ponchofiesta/check_logmultiline/README.md

     -f, --file <file>...
             Log file to analyze.
 Append ':<filenamepattern>' to specify rotated files.

-    -l, --line <linepattern>                      Pattern to detect new lines -s, --statefile <statefile>                   File to save the processing state in from run to run -w, --warningpattern <warningpattern>...
+    -k, --keepstatus <keepstatus>                 Remember WARNINGs and CRITICALs for this duration -l, --line <linepattern>                      Pattern to detect new lines -s, --statefile <statefile>                   File to save the processing state in from run to run -w, --warningpattern <warningpattern>...
 Regex pattern to trigger a WARNING problem